yangjian-xiao/Programs/README.md

 - 9, 8, -1
 - 9, 8, 51
 ### RacingScore2 testing:

-1 A bug of overallScore() method has been fixed
+1 A bug of overallScore() method has been fixed. </br>
-2 several groups of data have been used to enhance test coverage to 95% as RacingScore1 testing.
+2 several groups of data have been used to enhance test coverage to 95% as RacingScore1 testing. </br>
--

 ## Program 4
 This assignment relies on the Circles programs.